jamesec/jamesec.github.io/o/emotions_young.md

 **Mirisse Foroughe**
 So, depending on who you ask, there are different answers to this.
 Something sort of as a psychologist, based on the latest in neuroscience and developmental psychology, let's say, is that adolescence starts around, let's say, age 12, 11 to 12, and then the period at which you would be transitioning to adulthood is somewhere in the mid-20s.
 So we know there's still a lot of brain development that's happening, a lot of change that's happening, and in some cultures, there's still a lot of dependence on adults, especially for those who are going on to post-secondary studies.

 So there's lots of good reasons to sort of set that end point in the mid-20s.
 So that's really what, when I talk about adolescence, that's what I have in mind.
-And one more thing I'll say about that is it allows us to give parents and caregivers and other adults in the young person's life the opportunity, with the young person's willingness, of course, to involve those other people in supporting the emotional wellbeing and mental health of somebody even in their early 20s, especially if they're struggling with mental health challenges or other things that are going on, so that they don't lose that, quote, "village", too soon.
+And one more thing I'll say about that is it allows us to give parents and caregivers and other adults in the young person's life the opportunity, with the young person's willingness, of course, to involve those other people in supporting the emotional wellbeing and mental health of somebody even in their early 20s, especially if they're struggling with mental health challenges or other things that are going on, so that they don't lose that, quote, “village”, too soon.

 **Lou Cooper**
 Mirisse, thank you so much for your time in this episode.
 I really appreciate it, and I hope we can speak again sometime.